-Linda’s main interest as a dog trainer concerns temperament, relationship and behavior issues in all manner of dogs.
-She thrives to find positive solutions that build trust and ability between dog and owner.
+Linda’s main interest as a dog trainer concerns emotional issues such as fear, anxiety, and phobias, as well as relationship and behavior issues in dogs.
+She thrives to find positive solutions that build trust and ability between dogs and their owners.
 Her analytical mind and ability to focus on great detail are strong assets when evaluating canine temperament and behavior issues and in setting forth a comprehensive and well-structured dog training program.

 “Linda is amazing, both as a trainer and a person.
 Her knowledge base is unrivaled, as is her ability to translate this knowledge into helpful, usable suggestions for her clients.
 Her training classes not only support her clients, but also their dogs.
 Her classes enrich and strengthen the vital trust relationship between dog and owner.
 This step is missed by many less-experienced trainers.
 Dogs walk away from her classes with a stronger sense of self control, and composure.
 Clients walk away from her classes with a better understanding of their beloved canine companions, and a more fulfilling, comfortable relationship with their dogs.”